amirh0ss3in/SoME4/script.md

 The first part is just the sum of the squares of all our original numbers.
 But think about that for a moment.
 Our original numbers are fixed.
 They're given to us.
 So this part of the expression is just a constant value.
 It doesn't depend on our choices of spin at all.
 When we're looking for a minimum, we can completely ignore it.

 And the second part... look closely at what's left.
-It's a sum over all pairs of spins, `i` and `j`, of `sᵢ` times `sⱼ`... times some other values.
+It's a sum over all pairs of spins, `i` and `j`, of $s_i$ times $s_j$... times some other values.

 This structure should look very familiar.
 It's exactly the form of our Ising Hamiltonian.
-If we simply define the "tension" `Jᵢⱼ` between any two spins to be the product of their corresponding numbers, `aᵢ` times `aⱼ`... then minimizing this expression is mathematically identical to finding the ground state of that specific Ising system.
+If we simply define the "tension" $J_{ji}$ between any two spins to be the product of their corresponding numbers, $a_i$ times $a_j$... then minimizing this expression is mathematically identical to finding the ground state of that specific Ising system.

 And this isn't just a special relationship.
 The Ising model is like a master key.